SlicerLatinAmerica/TutorialMaker/README.md

 Execute on the Slicer Python console(CTRL + 3) the next command:

-Obs: Dont forget to change the EXTENSION PATH at the fourth command
+Obs: Dont forget to change the EXTENSION PATH at the third command
 ```
 import pip
 pip.main(['install', 'pyautogui', 'PyQt5'])